Closed Door Seasons.

 With all the doors around me closing, was God still with me at all?

 The following summer a friend felt led by the Lord to buy me a one-way plane ticket to California.
 I embarked on my first “faith-journey” with nothing more than $35 to my name, a small backpack and a burning heart for young people to die to the American dream and come alive in knowing Christ.
-I spent the next year traveling the coast, walking through the doors He opened for me before eventually returning home to graduate college with a different major.
+I spent the next year traveling the coast, walking through the doors He opened for me before eventually returning home to graduate college debt-free with a different major.

 The LORD had said to Abram, "Leave your country, your people and your father's household and go to the land I will show you.” -Genesis 12:1

 When Abraham said yes to following God, he wasn’t handed a map, he was given a closed door.
 Ur of the Chaldeans was no longer home for him according to the Lord.
 It was a closed door.
 Have you ever been met by the Lord with a closed door but unsure about where the next open door was?
-Even if you’ve never felt prompted to give away all of your belongings and move to another country, Abraham’s story is one we can all relate to when it comes to placing our trust in God’s plan for us.
+Even if you’ve never felt prompted to give away all of your belongings and move from country-to-country, Abraham’s story is one we can all relate to when it comes to placing our trust in God’s plan for us.
 Allow me to explain.

 Have you ever been on a road trip with a friend who insisted on using the GPS on their phone and telling you the directions, instead of letting you see the map for yourself?
 Relying on someone else’s cues—can leave us feeling vulnerable and unsure.
 When we're the one driving, we usually end up asking to see the map at some point, especially when we are being led down a different route than the one we are used to.
 “Are you sure this is the right way to go?”
 We find ourselves wanting to grab their phone, zoom out and see the full street, know the estimated arrival time, the traffic delays, the turns before they come.
 Making eyes with the map gives us a sense of certainty, safety, and independence.
 Most of us would rather put the coordinates into our own GPS because, deep down, we want to determine our own course - we want control.